-"Mostly harmless."
+John Wesley.
 I was so lucky to grow up in the Methodist Church.
-In small-town north Florida in the early 50s, I was gonna grow up in some church, and Methodism was a brilliant choice, if I may be so forward.
-John Wesley may have been some kind of firebrand in his time, but the First Methodist Church in Marianna Florida was like nothing quite so much as oatmeal: bland and mostly harmless.
-I did get offended by the miserable fantasy of hell, but I can hardly complain; it was probably some visiting preacher at a revival; I got dragged to a few of those.
-I don't think I ever heard a fire & brimstone from the pulpit of that church, praise god.
+In small-town north Florida in the early 1950s I was going to grow up in some church, and Leela chose Methodism.
+Brilliant.
+John Wesley may have been some kind of firebrand in his time, but the First Methodist Church in Marianna Florida was like nothing so much as oatmeal: bland and harmless.
+I did get offended by the miserable fantasy of hell, but I can hardly complain.
+It was probably some preacher at a tent revival.
+I got dragged to a few of those.
+I don't think I ever heard a fire and brimstone from the pulpit of that church, praise god.

-Church and underwear.
+Declaration of independence.
 When I was 14, we moved to Nairobi and started attending a Methodist church there.
-Church on Sunday morning had always been a done deal: you went to church unless you were sick.
+In our family church on Sunday morning had always been a done deal: you went to church unless you were sick.
 I summoned my courage and made my announcement: I'm not going to church anymore, and I'm not wearing underwear.
 Then I waited for the explosion.
 They said OK, sure.
 I think they figured that was the kind of teenage rebellion they could live with.

 Plunder.
 Since then I've given religions a wide berth, but I've cheerfully plundered their ancient wisdom.
-When I majored in comparative mythology, the Anchor Bible, a colossal work of scholarship, was one of key resources.
+I steal wisdom wherever I find it.
+When I majored in comparative mythology, the Anchor Bible was one of my key resources.